 Bob Goldberg's NSF Program has been assessed in several ways.
 First, students evaluate HC70A and HC70AL at the end of each quarter as part of the UCLA course evaluation system.
 Second, a survey is conducted in HC70A on the first and last days of the quarter in order to compare student attitudes regarding a range of genetic engineering issues.
 Third, students who have taken both HC70A and HC70AL are given a questionnaire that addresses the impact these classes have had on their academic career, their understanding of how science is carried out, and their view of the excitement of discovery.
 Fourth, each HC70AL student is given an exit interview to discuss the strengths and weaknesses of the lecture and laboratory components of Bob Goldberg's NSF Program and how to improve the program.
 Finally, Bob Goldberg interviews the undergraduate teaching fellows and peer laboratory mentors to assess the impact that teaching HC70A and/or HC70AL has had on their future career goals and objectives.

-Sample Assessment Results
+Sample assessment Results

 The impact that both HC70A and HC70AL has had on students that participated in the Gene Discovery Laboratory can be evaluated by reading the questionnaire filled out by past HC70AL students.
-Click here to read the results of this questionnaire.

 In 2009, the UCLA center for Educational Assessment evaluated students' perspectives on their experiences in HC70A and 70AL, assessing the impact of these courses on student learning outcomes, and quantifying the effect of the experience on former students who became undergraduate Teaching Fellows and Peer Research Mentors in HC70A and HC70AL.